sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/ProjectsApi.md

 ## importMsRunDataAsJob

-> Job importMsRunDataAsJob(projectId, parameters, optFields, inputFiles)
+> Job importMsRunDataAsJob(projectId, optFields, inputFiles, parameters)

 Import and Align full MS-Runs from various formats into the specified project as background job.